| WOULD PREFER TO | |||

 I would prefer |

-that we walk |
+that we have tea |

-(that we) drive. |
+(that we) have coffee. |

-to be done |
+to be brown |

-to be working. |
+to be black. |

-(MWDEU 760)
+(Merriam-Webster 760)

-parallel (adj.) – having the same word form; being syntactically alike, from the same category
+parallel (Adj) – having the same word form; being syntactically alike, from the same category

 categories: NP –noun phrase; N – noun; VP – verb phrase; V – verb; Det – determiner; PP – prepositional phrase; P – preposition; AdvP – adverb phrase; Adv – adverb; AdjP– adjective phrase; Adj – adjective

-| WOULD you RATHER X OR Y | ||
+WOULD you RATHER X OR Y | ||

 We use would you rather X or Y? to ask preference between two items.
 Parallel (syntactically alike) wording is used before and after to.
 (Or functions as a conjunction.) |